 If you’re interested in becoming a teacher, we have some great resources for you.
 To learn about the different kinds of teaching roles you can take a look at our What kind of teacher should I be? blog post.
 If you’re serious about this career choice, our How to Succeed as a Newly Qualified Teacher and Preparing for Teaching courses by Manchester Metropolitan University will help to prepare you for success.

 What is the importance of education?

+Let’s dive deeper into why is education so important, and discuss the reasons we celebrate educators.
 While some believe that education is for intellectual development, others believe that it serves more of a social and moral purpose, to help children understand society.
 Others view education as simply a part of running the economy, preparing children for future careers.

 For teachers, it’s not so black and white.
 There are hundreds of reasons why education is important and purposeful, so today we’re going to delve into some of the most vital arguments for education.

 We’ll start off by exploring some of the reasons why education is important for individual lives.
 This will include the ways that education is good for the physical, psychological and social wellbeing of human individuals.

 Most children get their education from going to school, and school creates a really good routine for them.
 There is plenty of evidence suggesting that routine is really important for children, giving them a sense of purpose, stability and safety.